-It’s theorized that the structures once here may have been destroyed during a civil war between the Incas and that the remaining stone was later used by the Spanish in the construction of Cuenca.
-Because of this, it’s now foundations and stone terraces that remain.
+It’s theorized that the structures once here may have been destroyed during a civil war between the Incas.
+The remaining stone was later used by the Spanish in the construction of Cuenca.
+Because of this, it’s the foundations and stone terraces that remain today.

 Walking down the side of this former fortress leads to a garden showcasing crops of the ancient civilization.
 That’s also where you can get the best glimpse of this ruin site that lies intermingled with the city of Cuenca.
 This is a great thing to do in Cuenca coupled with the adjacent and aforementioned Pumapungo Museum.
-Plan to spend a few hours between the two.
+Plan to spend a few hours between the two Cuenca attractions.

 8) Encounter Ecuador’s Native Wildlife at this Rescue Center: Amaru Biopark

-Cuenca’s Amaru Biopark is a non-profit conservation organization that rescues animals from situations like illegal trafficking and circuses, and then allows these animals to live out happy lives on the side of the mountains surrounding Cuenca in sizable spaces with lots of room to roam.
+Cuenca’s Amaru Biopark is a non-profit conservation organization that rescues animals from situations like illegal trafficking and circuses.
+This allows the rescued animals to live out happy lives on the side of the mountains surrounding Cuenca in sizable spaces with lots of room to roam.

 The wildlife park is so full of species native to Ecuador, from the high Andes to the Amazon.
-As most people traveling through Ecuador likely won’t be lucky enough to encounter native species like jaguars and Andean bears in the wild, Amaru Biopark provides visitors a rare chance to see them.
+Most people traveling through Ecuador likely won’t be lucky enough to encounter native species such as jaguars and Andean bears in the wild.
+So Amaru Biopark provides visitors a rare chance to see them.

-Yet what’s really unique about this place is the layout, which is sprawled far across the mountainside.
-Rugged hiking trails connect each of the different habitats, making it necessary to trek a few kilometers while visiting the animal residents along the way.
+Yet what’s really unique about this place is the layout.
+Amaru Biopark is sprawled all across the mountainside.
+Rugged hiking trails connect each of the different habitats.
+This makes it necessary to trek a few kilometers while visiting the animal residents along the way.

 It’s so cool to get a little workout while learning all about the biodiversity that exists throughout Ecuador.
 It’s also nice to find strong conservation messages, all along the way.
-It’s one of the most un-zoo-like zoos we’ve ever encountered.
+It’s one of the most un-zoo-like zoos we’ve ever encountered in the world.